-The Polish Electricity Association (PKEE) welcomes the opportunity to participate in the European Commission’s public consultation for the amendment of the EU ETS Directive and would like to bring the following aspects to the Commission’s attention.
+The Polish Electricity Association (PKEE) welcomes the opportunity to participate in the European Commission’s public consultation for the amendment of the EU ETS Directive and would like to bring the following aspects to the Commission’s attention. drew particular attention to reflecting the different starting points of EU Member States through proportionally increased compensation measures and planned extensions of the EU ETS to new sectors.

 Reflecting different starting points through proportionally increased compensatory measures